bbauska/UofM-AdvStyling/readme.md

 <!-- ![](images/image054.webp){width="4.0in" height="2.260255905511811in"} -->

 The second approach is to put the media query directly in the style sheet itself.
-We would have before any of our rules, we\'d have the
-\@media screen and (min-width:500px).
+We would have before any of our rules, we&apos;d have the &commat;media screen and (min-width:500px).
 And then inside here, we would put all of our usual CSS rules for the color, or the font, the size, different things like that.
-So, it\'s all contained inside a single file.
+So, it&apos;s all contained inside a single file.

 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->